hippie68/ftpdump/README.md

 To compare the dumped directory with a reference dump (e.g. one created by a dumper payload), type:

     diff -r DUMP_DIRECTORY_1 DUMP_DIRECTORY_2

+Please note that GoldHEN 2.0's FTP server uses a different decrypting method.
+Which means some .sprx files may differ due to stripped zeros, but they should be fully functional.

 If the script does not run as expected, please report bugs at https://github.com/hippie68/ftpdump/issues.